 Join Us For the 15th Annual Gender Odyssey Conference in 2016!

-Gender Odyssey’s conference programming is focused on the needs and interests of transgender and gender non-conforming people from across North America and around the world.
+Gender Odyssey’s conference programming is focused on the needs and interests of transgender and gender-nonconforming people from across North America and around the world.
 Gender Odyssey is a place where we can gather together, learn from one another, and celebrate our growing communities.
 By creating a place where we can share our collective experience, Gender Odyssey’s primary objective is to offer tools to navigate obstacles and provide pathways to individual and community empowerment.

 Our successful track record of continuous growth and innovative programming has inspired a very high attendee return rate as well as a solid reputation for thought-provoking, quality workshops.

 Gender Odyssey is open to all.
 Anyone may attend regardless of gender identity or gender expression.
-We embrace the presence and participation of our families, partners and allies.
-We encourage the attendance of those who serve this community to expand their knowledge and understanding of gender non-conformity and transgender issues.
+We embrace the presence and participation of our families, partners, and allies.
+We encourage the attendance of those who serve this community to expand their knowledge and understanding of gender nonconformity and transgender issues.

 We want to help make sure that everyone who wants to be here, can be.

 Early Registration Pricing: We offer the lowest pricing possible for your conference registration if you register early.
 Your early registration dollars are critical to this event as they help us cover important conference expenses such as website work, email marketing, web hosting, database development, etc. This work and its resulting expenses are critical to ensuring our ability to spread the word as much as possible and make conference production as streamlined as possible.
-If you are able, please register early – it makes a difference.
+If you are able, please register early–it makes a difference.

 Help Others Attend This Powerful Conference!
 For those who are able, we encourage you to donate to the scholarship fund.
-Your generosity has a immediate, direct impact as 100% of donated funds go to individuals who want to attend the conference.
+Your generosity has an immediate, direct impact as 100% of donated funds go to individuals who want to attend the conference.